 A quick search of the internet reveals numerous stories about drivers getting stuck down country lanes or steering into a river because the sat nav told them to.
 It easy to think that the sat nav knows best even when your own eyes are telling you that you're going in the wrong direction.

-Since December 2017, most driving test candidates are now asked to follow directions from a sat nav.
+Most driving test candidates are now asked to follow directions from a sat nav.
 The examiner sets up a route and the candidates follow the instructions.
 Thankfully it doesn't matter if you go wrong, as long as you drive safely.

 To help you stay safe, we've put together these sat nav safety dos and don'ts.